wistia/wistia-open-docs/_posts/video-seo.md

 ## Video Walkthrough

-{% wistia_embed hashed_id: 38bcf1939d, videoHeight: 371 %}
+{% wistia_embed hashed_id: 38bcf1939d, videoHeight: 338 %}

 ----

 ## Getting Set Up

-The typical Video SEO workflow is: create the sitemap, add it to the 'root' folder of your website, submit to Google through Webmaster Tools, and check periodically to make sure it is still operating properly.
+The typical Video SEO workflow is a mess: create the sitemap, add it to the 'root' folder of your website, submit to Google through Webmaster Tools, and check periodically to make sure it is still operating properly.
 Each time you add a new video, you'd need to re-create the sitemap and re-submit to Google. *Yuck*.